Last updated: March 2026

 How much are depression glass worth - AI value estimator for depression glass

-Depression glass — the colorful, machine-made glassware produced from the 1920s through the 1940s — ranges from affordable everyday finds to genuinely valuable collectibles.
+Depression glass.
+The colorful, machine-made glassware produced from the 1920s through the 1940s.
+Ranges from affordable everyday finds to genuinely valuable collectibles.
 A Royal Lace cobalt blue cookie jar can sell for $400-$800, and rare pieces in desirable patterns and colors routinely bring $100-$500+.
 Many people inherit Depression glass collections without understanding which pieces are common and which are rare.
-The same pattern in different colors can vary dramatically in value — a pink Sharon plate might be worth $15, while the same plate in amber is worth $5.
+The same pattern in different colors can vary dramatically in value.
+A pink Sharon plate might be worth $15, while the same plate in amber is worth $5.
 Knowing these nuances before selling at an estate sale or to a dealer protects you from being undervalued.

 Key Factors That Affect Depression Glass Value